OfekGlick/MS-TCN2/README.md

 `main.py` is responsible for running the baseline and modified architectures, performing gesture recognition over the data videos.
 It also reports loss and accuracy over train and validation sets and generates graphs in clearML. <br>

-The script assumes labels are provided in a directory with the absolute path `/datashare/APAS/transcriptions_gestures/` where each video has a corresponding text file with the same name as the video, holding the ground truth labels in the following frame format:
+The script assumes the following paths:
+1. labels are provided in a directory with the absolute path `/datashare/APAS/transcriptions_gestures/` where each video has a corresponding text file with the same name as the video, holding the ground truth labels in the following frame format:

 ```
 0 524 G0